Lissajous 3-braids: Introduction

 The organization of this paper proceeds as follows.
-In Sect.\,2 we set up our framework to understand Lissajous 3-braids as motions of plane triangles that induce orbits on the moduli space of similarity classes of triangles (called the {\it shape sphere}).
+In \S 2 we set up our framework to understand Lissajous 3-braids as motions of plane triangles that induce orbits on the moduli space of similarity classes of triangles (called the {\it shape sphere}).
 Analyzing those orbits of Lissajous motions leads us to an explicit formula that expresses Lissajous 3-braids in standard generators of $\mathcal{B}_3$ (Proposition \ref{mainFormula}).
-In Sect.\,3, we observe that a Lissajous 3-braid forms a closed curve on the 3-cyclic quotient of the shape sphere and that its standard lift on the upper half plane $\mathfrak{H}$ can be described `efficiently' by a certain finite symbolic sequence ({\it frieze pattern} in four symbols $\bb,\dd,\pp,\qq$).
-We illustrate how the latter sequence fits in a work of F.P.Boca and C.Merriman (\cite{BC18}) on cutting sequences of infinite geodesics along the checkered Farrey tesselation of $\mathfrak{H}$ and odd continued fractions of an associated quadratic irrational.
-In Sect.\,4, we introduce the notion of {\it level and slope} for Lissajous 3-braids and settle the proof of Theorem \ref{maintheorem}.
+In \S 3, we observe that a Lissajous 3-braid forms a closed curve on the 3-cyclic quotient of the shape sphere and that its standard lift on the upper half plane $\mathfrak{H}$ can be described `efficiently' by a certain finite symbolic sequence ({\it frieze pattern} in four symbols $\bb,\dd,\pp,\qq$).
+We illustrate how the latter sequence fits in a work of F.P.Boca and C.Merriman (\cite{BM18}) on cutting sequences of infinite geodesics along the checkered Farey tessellation of $\mathfrak{H}$ and odd continued fractions of an associated quadratic irrational.
+In \S 4, we introduce the notion of {\it level and slope} for Lissajous 3-braids and settle the proof of Theorem \ref{maintheorem}.
 In Proposition \ref{LR-cluster} we will see how each label $(N,\xi)\in\mathcal{L}$ naturally produces the associated $\bb\dd\pp\qq$-frieze pattern.
+In \S \ref{section_dilataions} we study the pseudo-Anosov dilatations of Lissajous 3-braids.

-Throughout this paper, we fix the notation $\omega:=\exp(2\pi i/3)$, $\rho:=\exp(2\pi i/6)\in\C$.
+Throughout this paper, we fix the notation $\omega:=\exp(2\pi\bI/3)$, $\rho:=\exp(2\pi\bI/6)\in\C$.